 After finishing my first semester at Lowell coming from a small private school I am pleasantly surprised.
 While most of my friends are attending cushy private high schools I am enjoying being a public school student.
 I have made amazing down to earth friends who I can rely on for everything.
 Yes the school is run down but it has heart!
 I am gaining a much better understanding of math and enjoying biology for the first time.
 My English class is quirky and interesting and my history teacher is one of the most inspiring people I have ever met.
 I am involved in several clubs and the homework load is manageable.
 Lowell has definitely taken me out of the private school bubble which I hugely appreciate.
 I have become more independent and open to the world.
 Do not be afraid to come to Lowell!

 Lowell High School is a public high school in San Francisco.
 The principal of Lowell High School is Andrew Ishibashi, whose e-mail is email@example.com.
-2,597 children attend Lowell High School and are mostly Hispanic, Asian, and Filipino.
+2,597 students go to Lowell High School and are mostly Hispanic, Asian, and Filipino.
 0.9% of the Lowell High School students have "limited English proficiency."
 40% of the 2,597 students here get reduced lunch prices.
 The ratio of students to teachers at Lowell High School is 18:1.
 Mercy High School is one of the nearest high schools.

 - Ceramics sculpture